dclarktown/Light_mice/README.md

 # Code

-The statistical analyses were performed in GraphPad Prism and R. R code is provided to recapitulate the statistical results from Prism.

-R code to plot the waveform data as presented in the ERG figures is provided in
+The statistical analyses were performed in GraphPad Prism and R. Some example R code to run statistical analyses and plot the ERG example waveforms is provided in the "R_code" file, with the corresponding "Data_masterfile_FIN.RData" dataset.